smythp/intro-command-line/sections/creating_a_cheat_sheet.md

 cheat-sheet.txt
 ```

 OK, so the file has been created.
+But what was the `>` in the command we used?
+On the command line, a `>` is known as a "redirect."
+It takes the output of a command and puts it in a file.
+Be careful, since it's possible to overwrite files with the `>` command.

 Let's check if there's any text in cheat-sheet.txt.

 ```
 cat cheat-sheet.txt